abrotman/related-domains-by-dns/rdbd.md

 HDmWVEmZg7GcSbT062zQBUX0Xo3sDOquXyA2qzat4Gbq3FJeSTFEc3UQipHFBohb0qIkbWv2IeHC
 m2nYjnaCi8P9o3y2nBn1rfzuHB2ctPnnTqK+eg=="

-The input to signing is noted as:
+The input to signing is:

 s=example-dept.com&p=example.com

 Where:

 s: The secondary domain
-p: THe primary domain
+p: The primary domain

-For internationalised domain names, the punycode version is the input to signing.
+For internationalised domain names, the punycode ('A-label') version is the input to signing.

-[[SF: That probably also needs the primary domain as input, otherwise I could copy the primary domain RR to another place and it'd then appear to be the right primary.
-We'd likely also want the sig-alg as input and maybe more too.
-That'd affect other text as well I guess, which I've not fixed up.]]

 # DNS Record for Parent Domain